-This page is a guide to the United Kingdom's social structure.
+This page is a brief guide to the United Kingdom's social structure.
 Whether you're British or not, it might contain some information that you might not be familiar with.

 Also note that class is not directly related to how much money you or your family earn, though it can be heavily related to what school and what (if any) university you went to.
 Alas, Tall Poppy Syndrome is still somewhat prevalent; while it's nowhere near as it once was, social climbing is not generally the done thing.